th3-z/kf2-magicked-admin/CONTRIBUTING.md

 ----

 If you wish to contribute code, please see `ISSUES.md` for the current task list.
-Once you've completed a task, update the `ISSUES.md` file and send me the [patches](https://git-scm.com/docs/git-format-patch) with your commits by [email](mailto:the\_z@znel.org).
+Once you've completed a task, update the `ISSUES.md` file and send me a [patch](https://git-scm.com/docs/git-format-patch) with your changes by [email](mailto:the\_z@znel.org).

 The `README.md` file has further details about dependencies and configuring